 For additional information regarding your parental rights, you may wish to speak with an acclaimed Indianapolis paternity attorney.
-In addition to your rights, you are also saddled with obligations, which include:
+In addition to your rights, you also take on certain responsibilities, which include:

-- Basic necessities such as food, clothing, and shelter
+● Providing basic necessities such as food, clothing, and shelter; and

-- Financially contributing toward the costs of raising the child, often done through child support
+● Financially contributing toward the costs of raising the child, often through child support

-Contact an Indianapolis Paternity Lawyer for Guidance on Paternity Issues
+Contact an Indiana Paternity Law Firm for Guidance on Paternity Issues

-If you live within the Central Indiana area and need assistance with determining paternity or if you would like to dispute paternity, an experienced Indianapolis family law attorney at Eskew Law LLC can help you begin the process, complete proper paperwork, and understand your options.
+If you live within the Central Indiana area and need assistance with determining paternity or if you would like to dispute paternity, contact Eskew Law.
+An experienced paternity lawyer in Indianapolis at Eskew Law can help you begin the process, complete the proper paperwork, and understand your options.
 We take this privilege and responsibility seriously for each and every one of our clients.
-To schedule an initial consultation, call Eskew Law LLC at (317) 974-0177 or contact us online.
+To schedule an initial consultation, call Eskew Law or contact us online.

 10 Questions to Ask Your Family Law AttorneyPublished in Family Law by Chris Eskew on Sep 10, 2020.